mikechen66/Data_Structures_Algorithms_in_Python/README.md

 Due to solutions distributed in everywhere in the web and most of them being very incomplete, I try to combine the incomplete solutions together, make some improvement and add comparing alternatives to highlight algotithms, functions, methods going around important data structures.
-I also offer independent programs of program running.
+It also includes independent program for running.
-All of offerings provide a for holisticunderstanding of Python Algorithms.
+All of offerings provide a holistic understanding of Python Algorithms.

-## Additional Notes
+## Notes

 Thanks for all the contributions provided in the Github and web.